desplega-ai/plz-dont-deploy/CONTRIBUTING.md

 ### Common Issues

-See [SETUP.md](./SETUP.md) for common issues and solutions, especially regarding Prisma and Next.js 16 RC compatibility.
+See [SETUP.md](./SETUP.md) for common issues and solutions, especially regarding:
+- Prisma and Next.js 16 compatibility (webpack configuration)
+- Port 4010 configuration (not standard 3000)
+- Environment variable requirements
+- Database connection troubleshooting

+### Project-Specific Notes

+- **Port 4010**: This app runs on port 4010 by default, not 3000
+- **pnpm Only**: Use pnpm for all package operations for consistency
+- **Webpack**: The project uses webpack instead of Turbopack due to Prisma compatibility
+- **Prisma Singleton**: Always import `db` from `src/lib/db.ts`, never create new PrismaClient instances

 ## Questions?